alby69/py2c64/lib/README_lib.md

 -   `func_expressions.py`: Responsible for the recursive translation of Python expressions into assembly.
 It handles constants, variable lookups, function calls, and operations, breaking them down into a sequence of assembly instructions.
 It works closely with `func_operations.py`.

+-   `func_c64.py`: Implements the specific calling conventions for C64 hardware functions.
+It reads specifications from `c64_function_specs.py` to correctly place arguments in registers or zero-page locations before calling the assembly routine.

 -   `func_operations.py`: Provides specialized handlers for specific low-level operations.
 It contains the code generation logic for 16-bit integer arithmetic (add, sub, mul, div), floating-point arithmetic, and comparison operations (`==`, `!=`, `<`, etc.).

 -   `func_strings.py`: Manages string-related operations.
 Its primary role is to handle the `print()` function, generating code to print both string literals and the values of variables to the screen.

--   `func_structures.py`: This module contains handlers for high-level control flow structures, although much of this logic is currently coordinated by `ast_processor.py`.
+-   `func_structures.py`: Contains handlers for high-level control flow structures like `if`, `for`, and `while`, separating this logic from the main AST processor.

+-   `routines.py`: This module consolidates all assembly routines, both generic (like `multiply16x16`) and C64-specific.
+It manages a dependency graph to ensure that when a routine is used, any other routines it depends on are also included in the final assembly output.